-$350 plus shipping
+$1000 plus shipping

-$695 plus shipping
+$1495Now Reduced $1350 plus shipping

 Here is a Fine & Uncommon P1858 Enfield Naval Rifle Probably Purchased by the State of Louisiana !
 Overall, this weapon is in excellent condition, with all the metal having a nice smooth gray/brown patina, and exhibiting only the usual pitting around the nipple and bolster area.
-The wood stock still has a good amount of its original finish also.
+The wood stock still has a good amount of what I think is an old re-finish also.
 These Navy Rifles are similar to the P1856 2-Band Rifle with several differences.
 The P1858 Navy has a thicker barrel with 5- land and groove rifling, an 1100 yard rear sight, and brass furniture instead of iron.
 The right side of the barrel has a bayonet lug for cutlass.
 This particular rifle is quite unusual.
 It is almost completely unmarked except for the Birmingham Proofs on left rear of the barrel, and a Star with the letters TC on the top flat of the barrel.
 The proofs of 24 * 24* indicate .58 caliber not the usually seen .577, which definitely indicates it was produced for export.
 The exterior of the lock plate is completely unmarked, and I see no cartouches or other markings in the wood.
 Upon partial dis-assembly there are roman numeral mating numbers of VIII, on the bottom of the barrel, the bottom edge of the lock plate, and in the wood inside the lock cavity.
 The ramrod is not marked though it appears to be original to the rifle.
 The brass butt plate and trigger guard have a wonderful mellow golden green patina and both sling loops are present and operational.
 The lock operates as it should with the hammer holding in both positions and releasing when the trigger is pulled.
 The 5- land and groove rifling is still sharply defined with only minor pitting present.
 The only mark I see on the inside of the lock plate is the number 20.
 On the bottom of the barrel in addition to the mating mark, are the letters RM, HM, a large L, and a small T. I say this gun was likely purchased by the State of Louisiana, but it seems there are two camps of thought on this.
 One says that the Star & TC is indicative of import and sale by Tiffany & Co. of New York, and there are sabers known with this mark.
 However, in the new book, The Confederate Enfield, by Captain Steven W. Knott, U.S.N. retired, the Star & TC indicates Louisiana Property.
 I briefly corresponded with Captain Knott when purchasing his book, and he said that there were a few Louisiana Enfields known with the Star mark on the breech area of the barrel like this one, instead of in the wood on the bottom of the comb area of the stock.
 The mark is known with and without an -L- in the center of the star, with and without the viewer’s initials of TC, and with both a 5 or 6 point star.
 I know that most of the Enfields I see on other dealer sites with this mark are described as being rifles purchased early in the war for the State of Louisiana, and delivered on Blockade Runners.
 But,I have priced this as simply a Fine Original Example of a Rare P1858 Enfield Navy Rifle and is is indeed.
-Yet, there may be a Great Confederate History to go with it !
+Yet, there is likely a Great Confederate History to go with it !